 The Realme Buds Air Pro don't stand out from the ear and weigh close to nothing (5g each) so you don't feel them on long wearing sessions.
 They lack securing wing tips, which makes them less than ideal for sports as they can fall off.

 The Realme Buds Air Pro have intuitive and customizable touch controls.
 They're easy to get used to and are the standard for operating many earbuds - double tap for play/pause, triple tap for next song.
 A press and hold on either bud will toggle between Normal mode, Noise Cancelling and Transparency mode by default, but you can enable or disable those in the Realme Link app.
-Press and hold on both buds simultaneously and you're in Gaming Mode, which enables 94ms low latency for gaming or watching videos.
+Press and hold on both buds simultaneously and you're in

 As with most smart headphones, switching between Noise cancelling and other modes is cumbersome and slow.
 A tap and hold feels like ages when you quickly need to adjust modes (like when you want to disable noise cancelling and go into Transparency).
 And each time you change a mode the buds play a prompt, which plays over your music or video.
 This is especially annoying when you're listening to a podcast or an audiobook as it doesn't pause and play but overlay whatever you're listening to.